 Sounds a bit cliché doesn’t it?
 After handling over 40 waterfront real estate transactions, as well as, tracking and analyzing every waterfront listing for sale and closed transaction, we know that buying or selling waterfront real estate is truly a unique and most times, complex transaction!

 Download a quick PDF Waupaca Chain Property Sales Report with analysis

-Whether you are a buyer or a seller of waterfront property or a current owner just wondering how things are selling, it is very important that you understand all the nuances and have a complete understanding of how waterfront property is valued and what the local sales trends are today.
+Whether you are a buyer or a seller of waterfront property or a current owner just wondering how properties are selling, it is very important that you understand all the nuances and have a complete understanding of how waterfront property is valued and what the local sales trends are today.